0115 964 7740 - law@curtisparkinson.com

 Always get specialist financial advice before signing up for an equity release scheme.

-Furthermore, the Equity Release Council’s own advice suggests providers direct borrowers to speak to family and beneficiaries and, importantly, obtain independent legal advice.
-And, they make efforts to see that this process is followed.
+Furthermore, the Equity Release Council’s advice suggests that providers direct borrowers to speak to their families and beneficiaries and obtain independent legal advice.
+They make efforts to ensure that this process is followed.

 For further help or advice, please contact us.
 We’re here to help.